Russian gas flows via Yamal-Europe pipeline continue westbound

-MOSCOW, Nov 10 (Reuters) - Gas flows on the Yamal-Europe pipeline between Russia and Germany continue to flow in their usual westbound direction on Wednesday, preliminary data on German transmission company Gascade's website showed.
+MOSCOW, Nov 11 (Reuters) - Russian gas flows via the Yamal-Europe pipeline continued running westbound towards Germany on Thursday, as Gazprom GAZP.MMrefills its European storage, preliminary data from German network operator Gascade showed.

-Flows into Germany at the Mallnow metering point, which lies on the Polish border, resumed late on Monday and stood at an hourly volume of around 9,000,000 kilowatt hours (kWh) on Wednesday morning.
+Flows into Germany at the Mallnow metering point, which lies on the Polish border, resumed late on Monday and stood at an hourly volume of 10,473,616 kilowatt hours (kWh) on Thursday morning, below average levels seen on Wednesday.

-Exit flows at Mallnow - or requests to transport gas into Poland from Germany - were at zero, the preliminary data showed.
+At some point on Wednesday, the hourly entry flows at the Mallnow point were as high as 15,196,614 kWh.
+Exit flows at Mallnow - or gas transportation into Poland from Germany - were at zero, the preliminary data showed.

 On Tuesday, Gazprom said it started to refill its European gas storage - a factor which eased spot prices TRNLTTFMc1 in the region.